 Once you have your depreciation value, you’ll need to store that information.
 It doesn’t make sense to store it apart from all of your other asset information, so find a way to record it in your asset database.

 Asset Panda provides a place for you to store things like depreciation value in each individual asset record.
 You can store what you estimate it to be and compare it to the actual depreciation value.
 This will help you see if your fixed assets are declining in value too quickly.
-Check out how we make it easy for you to depreciate your equipment by taking a free guided tour today!
+Check out how we make it easy for you to do straight line depreciation for your equipment by getting a free demo today!

 Step 5: Depreciate Fixed Assets Regularly